• Free shipping on all orders

 black and tan yorkie

-If your dog retains its black and tan color after reaching maturity, then that means it lacked the graying gene.
+If your dog retains the black and tan color after reaching maturity, they lack the graying gene.
 Typically, most of the black fur is on the torso, while the tan hair is on the legs, face, and chest.
-Of course, this can differ from dog to dog, but it’s rare to see many variations in that regard.
+Of course, this can differ from dog to dog, but it’s rare to see many variations.

 2. Black and Gold Yorkies